 As such, on-premises data centers provide another relevant benchmark to assess data center build costs.
-To this end, below are three examples of on-premises data centers in the United States from Apple and Facebook (Meta Platforms), which were announced in 2022:
+To this end, below are three examples of on-premises data centers in the United States from Apple and Facebook (Meta Platforms):

 Apple and Facebook (Meta Platforms) – Examples

-- Apple: new data center campus in Waukee, Iowa will ultimately span 6 buildings, totaling 2 million sqft and will represent an investment of $1.3bn, inferring a cost to build of $650 per sqft
+- Apple: new data center campus in Waukee, Iowa will ultimately span 6 buildings, totaling 2 million sqft and will represent an investment of $1.3 billion, inferring a cost to build of $650 per sqft

-- Facebook (Meta): new data center campus in the city of Kuna, Idaho will span 960k+ sqft and will represent an investment of $800m+, implying a cost to build of $833 per sqft
+- Facebook (Meta): new data center campus in the city of Kuna, Idaho will span 960k+ sqft and will represent an investment of over $800 million, implying a cost to build of $833 per sqft

-- Facebook (Meta): new data center campus in Kansas City, Missouri will span nearly 1 million sqft and will represent an investment of $800m+, indicating a cost to build of $800 per sqft
+- Facebook (Meta): new data center campus in Kansas City, Missouri will span nearly 1 million sqft and will represent an investment of more than $800 million, indicating a cost to build of $800 per sqft

 Geographic Comparison – Data Center Build Costs

 Data center build costs show limited geographic variance, given that land only comprises ~5% of total development costs, with labor rates another small contributor.
 Below, Dgtl Infra provides examples, from Digital Realty and Equinix, of portfolio and asset-level data center construction costs for key regions globally.